jwlayug/bitledger/README.md

         <version>0.1.0-SNAPSHOT</version>
     </dependency>

+When ready, GA releases will be published to Bintray/JCenter and Maven Central.
+All project artifacts will be versioned according to [Semantic Versioning 2.0.0](http://semver.org) will be used.

 ### Documentation
 You'll be able to explore the API at <http://bitledger.io/api> and we'll be building out user documentation under the [doc]() directory.
 Again, not much there at the moment, but stay tuned...

 ### Discussion
 If you have questions or just want to say hello, join us via IRC at [#bitledger](http://webchat.freenode.net/?channels=bitledger) on Freenode.
 If you think a project like this sounds interesting (or not!) we'd love to hear your thoughts and ideas.